spencer-owens/catch-a-case/docs/new-project-setup.md

 Keep each point actionable and implementation-ready.
 Use clear, direct language with no fluff. but be exhaustive and include everything we will need.

 Provide the file in markdown format.
+Output to the /project-info folder.
 ```

 8. `o1` NOTE: if you have any stack preferences, mention them here.
 It will make a much better plan that way.
 ```
-Use  @project-overview.md , @project-map.md , and @user-flow.md to make recommendations for our stack.
+Use  @project-overview.md, @project-map.md , and @system-architecture.md, @technical-requirements, and @product-requirements to make recommendations for our stack.
 I already know I want to use:

 Frontend: TypeScript, Vite/React, Tailwind, Shadcn
-Backend: postgres on Supabase for the backend
+Backend: Supabase
-Other Supabase features: Realtime, Auth, Storage, pgvector, AI endpoint: Langchain and fastapi
+Other Supabase features: Realtime, Auth, Storage

 For each anticipated part of our stack, propose and describe an industry standard and a popular alternative, as well as a list of 1 or more other options.
 We will work through the list together to determine what we'll use for the project.

 Put this in a markdown file called `tech-stack-options.md`.
+Output to the /project-info folder.
 ```